Knife Steels

 The new kid on the block from CPM in the US with rave reviews.
 Only released a few years ago, this new 'super-steel' is what folks are talking about and is in high demand.
 Is it as good as people are saying it is?
 Hmmmm.
 Maybe.
 Toughness is where this steel shines.
 Edge retention is more on the level of Elmax/RWL34.
 The added toughness will certainly help edge stability and lends itself well to applications where a tough steel is needed.
 In my mind, the biggest advantage of such a tough steel is that you can make a knife with a finer geometry - this makes it cut better and also allows a lighter blade (which is not always better).

-What I really like about Magnacut is that it goes somewhere most modern steels haven't gone - it fills a gap and offers a bad-ass stainless that will put up with abuse.
-But, I don't believe it's the best steel for all applications - I think most folks don't really understand this and just go along with the noise.
+But, what I really like about Magnacut is that it goes somewhere most modern steels haven't gone - it fills a gap and offers a bad-ass stainless that will put up with abuse.
+However, I don't believe it's the best steel for all applications - I think most folks don't really understand this and just go along with the noise.
 A problem I have with the hype around Magnacut is that Dr. Larrin Thomas has become incredibly influential in the knife steel space (and rightly so...) but, he is also the creator of Magnacut and has a commercial interest in it being hyped up and thus driving demand for it.

 Pro: Excellent toughness

-Con: Very, very expensive (supply and demand baby!)
+Con: Very, very expensive (supply and demand!)

 Sporadic availability until recently